 - have a rash.
 We will require a doctor’s note to return.

-- have symptoms of a possible communicable disease.
+- have symptoms of a possible communicable disease or infectious illness.
 (Cough, sniffles, reddened eyes, sore throat, rashes, headache, abdominal pain, and fever.)

 ***If your child is absent from illness for three or more days, we may require verification from a doctor that your child is no longer contagious.